 8. Most action-packed/thrilling/unputdownable book of the year?

-9. Book You Read In 2015 That You Are Most Likely To Re-Read Next Year?
+9. Book You Read In 2022 That You Would Be MOST Likely To Re-Read Next Year?

 17. Book That Shocked You The Most